 His extensive repertoire spans all forms of music theatre.

-He performed Papageno (Die Zauberflöte) in numerous productions, Guglielmo (Così fan tutte), Nardo (La finta giardiniera) and a show stopping Conte Almaviva in Nicholas Broadhursts production of Le nozze di Figaro under Marc Albrecht.
+He performed Papageno (Die Zauberflöte) in numerous productions, Guglielmo (Cosí fan tutte), Nardo (La finta giardiniera) and a show stopping Conte Almaviva in Nicholas Broadhursts production of Le nozze di Figaro under Marc Albrecht.

-Concert works like Bach's Passions, Mahler's Lied von der Erde and Orffs Carmina Burana, also take a prominent place in his repertoire.
+Concert works such as Bach's Matthäus-Passion, Johannes-Passion, Mahler's Das Lied von der Erde and Orffs Carmina Burana, also take a prominent place in his repertoire.

-Peter Bording is a regular guest in many of the German opera houses and festivals, such as the Komische Oper Berlin (Eisenstein, Fred Graham/Kiss Me, Kate, Silvius/Die Perlen der Cleopatra and Bratfisch during the European premiere of Kálmáns Broadway musical Marinka), Staatsoper Stuttgart (Pelléas, Papageno, Moralès), Staatsoper Hannover (Pelléas, Danilo, Silvio), Deutsche Oper am Rhein (Danilo), Nationaltheater Mannheim (Papageno, Melot), Oper Frankfurt (Marullo), the Richard-Strauss-Festival in Garmisch-Partenkichen (Da-ud/Die Ägyptische Helena), the Münchener Biennale (world premiere Ramanujan), the theatres in Dortmund, Bonn, Wiesbaden, Gießen, Koblenz, Bielefeld, Schwerin, Bremen, Wuppertal and many, many others.
+A regular guest at the Komische Oper Berlin (Eisenstein, Jupiter/Orpheus in the Underworld, Fred Graham/Kiss Me, Kate, Silvius/Die Perlen der Cleopatra and Bratfisch/Marinka), he performs with many of the German opera houses and festivals, such as the Staatsoper Stuttgart (Pelléas, Papageno, Moralès), Staatsoper Hannover (Pelléas, Danilo, Silvio), Deutsche Oper am Rhein (Danilo, Jupiter), Nationaltheater Mannheim (Papageno, Melot/Tristan und Isolde), Oper Frankfurt (Marullo), the Richard-Strauss-Festival (Da-Ud/Die ägyptische Helena), the Münchener Biennale (world premiere Ramanujan), the theatres in Leipzig, Dortmund, Bonn, Wiesbaden, Magdeburg, Erfurt, Gießen, Koblenz, Bielefeld, Schwerin, Bremen, Wuppertal and many, many others.

-International engagements brought him to the Bregenzer Festspielen in Kurt Weills Der Protagonist and Royal Palace, to the Wiener Festwochen as Pelléas, l’Opéra comique Paris and l’Opéra national de Lyon (world premiere Lady Sarashina), Grand Théâtre de Genève (world premiere Galilée), Tokyo Metropolitan Theatre (Eisenstein, Danilo), Theater Basel (Papageno), Hungarian State Opera Budapest (Melot), Teatr Wielki Warsaw - Polish National Opera (Lady Sarashina), Dutch Touring Opera (Figaro, Papageno, Cecil/Maria Stuarda, Maximilian/Candide, Mercure/Orpheus in the Underworld) and to the opera and concert stages in Amsterdam, Enschede, Brussels, Antwerp, Cologne, Innsbruck, Luzern, Madrid, Barcelona, Lisbon, Kanazawa and Washington DC.
+International engagements brought him to the Bregenzer Festspielen in Kurt Weills Der Protagonist and Royal Palace, to the Wiener Festwochen as Pelléas, MusikTheater an der Wien (Die stumme Serenade), l'Opéra national de Paris, l’Opéra comique Paris and l’Opéra national de Lyon (world premiere Lady Sarashina), Grand Théâtre de Genève (world premiere Galilée), Tokyo Metropolitan Theatre (Eisenstein, Danilo), Oper Graz (Figaro), Theater Basel (Papageno), Hungarian State Opera Budapest (Melot), Teatr Wielki - Polish National Opera Warsaw (Lady Sarashina), Dutch Touring Opera (Figaro, Papageno, Cecil/Maria Stuarda, Maximilian/Candide, Mercure/Orpheus in the Underworld) and to the opera and concert stages in Amsterdam, Enschede, Brussels, Antwerp, Cologne, Innsbruck, Luzern, Madrid, Barcelona, Lisbon, Kanazawa and Washington DC.